 A staple in my hometown of Altoona, PA is the Boyer Candy Company.
 When I am headed back to Altoona for a visit I officially know I am home, when I pass the factory downtown which is minutes from my parents' home.
 Boyer Candy is known for the Mallo Cup which is the perfect combination of chocolate, coconut, and marshmallow.
 The hard chocolate (your choice of milk or dark) exterior has a small hint of coconut that gives the cup a bit of a crunch and is filled with a smooth, whipped marshmallow cream.
 It is hard to find someone who doesn't enjoy them, but if you aren't a fan of marshmallows, don't worry; Boyer's has plenty more to offer.
 I sometimes feel bad for the Boyer's Smoothie Cup because it is overshadowed by the Mallo Cup.
 If you like butterscotch and peanut butter, paradise awaits you.
-This is my personal Boyer Candy favorite along with the Triple Twist, a pretzel covered in peanut butter and chocolate that I refer to as the Triple ‘Threat'.
+This is my personal Boyer Candy favorite along with the Clark Bar, a chocolate bar with peanut butter crunch.

-- If you're looking for pure tasting, homemade chocolate that could have come from your grandma's kitchen I recommend Wilbur Chocolate.
-I had my first taste of Wilbur Chocolate from Lititz, PA when my neighbor's mother in the dorms freshman year at Shippensburg University mailed her a package with some Wilbur Buds.
+If you're looking for pure tasting, homemade chocolate that could have come from your grandma's kitchen I recommend Wilbur Chocolate.
+I had my first taste of Wilbur Chocolate from Lititz, PA when my freshman dorm neighbor's mother mailed her a package with some Wilbur Buds.
 Today you can visit the Wilbur Chocolate Candy Americana Antique Collectibles Showroom and Candy Store in Lititz, PA and pick up tips from the candy makers in the kitchen.
 You'll find them making their handmade chocolate covered marshmallow which is one of my favorites.

 Header Image Credit: Wilbur